 Originally a handmade items marketplace, Etsy has evolved and branched into various aspects, including brochure templates.
 A simple search would land you tons of results, after which you can filter and sort as per your preferences.

 This platform has a review system for the sellers, so it’s pretty ensuring that whatever you purchase will be good enough and you won’t leave without getting what you wanted.

-The formats and other features of the brochure completely depend upon the seller and what they wish to put into it, so make sure you check what’s included before making a purchase.
+The formats and other features of the brochure depend entirely upon the seller and what they wish to put into it, so make sure you check what’s included before making a purchase.

-Adobe software is always of the highest quality and it never really disappoints.
-Such is the case with their Adobe Spark tool as well, which is a great online platform for people with literally no skills to create creative materials for their business.
+Adobe software is always of the highest quality, and it never really disappoints.
+Such is the case with their Adobe Express tool, a great online platform for people with literally no skills to create creative materials for their business.

-You can browse through their gallery and find a template/style that suits your business, along with the proper size for it.
-You can customize them, add a logo, play with the colors, and tweak other elements to end up with something that’s made purely from your own hands.
+You can browse through their gallery and find a template/style that suits your business and the proper size.
+You can customize them, add a logo, play with the colors, and tweak other elements to end up with something made purely from your own hands.

 You can save your design in print-ready format once you’re done with your masterpiece.

 I hope the above-curated list helps you with your brochure design without feeling overwhelmed.
-The best thing about these resources is that you don’t really have to be a professional designer.
-You’re good to dive into it straight away and still manage to end up with a beautiful brochure. ❤️
+The best thing about these resources is that you don’t have to be a professional designer.
+You’re good to dive into it straight away and still have a beautiful brochure. ❤️

 Adnan is a BMS graduate and a senior writer for Geekflare who loves breaking down complex topics into easy-to-understand pieces.
 He has also written for sites like Sparkian and Techkle.
 Besides work, you can find him on the football turf or… read more